Reddish North railway station

-Reddish North railway station is one of two stations serving the suburb of Reddish in Stockport, England; the other is Reddish South.
+Reddish North is one of two railway stations serving the suburb of Reddish in Stockport, England; the other is Reddish South.
+It is a stop on the Hope Valley Line between Manchester Piccadilly and Sheffield.

+History

 It was built by the Sheffield and Midland Railway Companies' Committee in 1875, on the line between New Mills Central and Manchester London Road (now Piccadilly station).

 As a joint venture of the Manchester, Sheffield and Lincolnshire Railway and the Midland Railway, it was a shorter route than the earlier-built line through Hyde Junction.
 It was used by the Midland railway's main line expresses from London St Pancras until 1880, when they began running via Stockport Tiviot Dale into Manchester Central.

 Originally named simply Reddish, it became Reddish North in 1951.
 Some of the original buildings have disappeared over time.
 The original station yard, with goods shed, is intact (though without rails) and is currently used by a timber merchant.
 Although the original mileposts along this section were maintained by the Great Central Railway, the mileages are measured from Rowsley on the Midland Railway line, contrary to the latter's normal practice of measuring from St Pancras.